Anandashram Swami: Tiger makes way

-This is the most well known miracle attributed to Swamiji because of its fantastic nature.
-One night Swamiji and his retinue of people were going to Āgumbe Ghat.
+This is the most well known miracle attributed to Swamiji.
+One night, Swamiji and his retinue of people were going to Āgumbe Ghat.
 They were traversing through dense jungles with Swamiji at the wheel of the car.
 Suddenly from nowhere a full-grown tiger sprawled across the road and came to a stop right in front of Swamiji's car.
 Sounding of horns and flashing of the headlights did not bother the tiger which stayed rooted to the spot.

 With no way to drive the tiger away, Swamiji got out of the car from the driver's seat.
 All the attendants in the car got the shock of their lives at the sight they saw.
 Swamiji went to the tiger with a calm disposition and gently whispered in its ears "We have to reach our destination.
 Will you please make way?".
-The tiger slithered away into the jungles without making a sound.
+The tiger slithered away into the jungle without making a sound.
 Swamiji came back to the car and drove away as if nothing had happened.

 Visitor from Madras

-When Swamiji was at Bangalore, a visitor from Madras had come to meet him after hearing about his greatness.
-But Swamiji's health was not good and so he was not allowed to meet Swamiji.
-Instead he thought he could go to Puttaparthi.
-Eventually he decided to continue on his visit to meet Sathya Sai Baba.
+When Swamiji was in Bangalore, a visitor from Madras had come to meet him after hearing about his greatness.
+But Swamiji's health was not good, and so he was not allowed to meet Swamiji.
+Instead, he thought he could go to Puttaparthi.
+Eventually, he decided to continue on his visit to meet Sathya Sai Baba.

 This man went ahead and met Sai Baba.
 He was in for a surprise when instead of Vibhuti (Sacred Ash which is normally given to devotees who meet up with Sai Baba), he was given akshata (rice coated with vermillion- usually given by the guru of the Sāraswats to the devotees who meet up with them).
 This incident made the man rush back to Bangalore to meet up with Swami Ānandāshram.
 When he was called on by the Swamiji, he was stunned to see that with the customary coconut, he received a packet of Vibhuti instead of the akshata given to all other devotees.